jack-werner/angi-practical/README.md

 scrapy crawl roofing -O ../outputs/roofing_contractors.csv
 ```

-to output the results to a csv
+to output the results to a csv. (use -o if you want to append instead of overwrite)